-Applicant Guidebook

-Proposed Final Version Module 4
+Applicant Guidebook April 2011 Discussion Draft Module 4

-Please note that this is a "proposed" version of the Applicant Guidebook that has not been approved as final by the Board of Directors.
+Please note that this is a discussion draft only.
 Potential applicants should not rely on any of the proposed details of the new gTLD program as the program remains subject to further consultation and revision.